Meghan McCain Claims Her Manhattan Neighborhood ‘Looks Like A War Zone,’ But Her Neighbors Quickly Push Back

 Kristen’s response garnered a lot of attention.
 So far, it has been liked more than 850,000 times and has seemingly has been shared nearly 154,000 times.

-As it happens, Kristen wasn’t the only Manhattan neighbor of Meghan’s to contradict the allegations that the neighborhood had been destroyed during the recent George Floyd protests.
+As it happens, Kristen wasn’t the only one of Meghan’s Manhattan neighbors to contradict the allegations that the neighborhood had been destroyed during the recent protests in honor of George Floyd.

 Alison Greene, whose Twitter handle is @GrassrootsSpeak, also had something to say.